qpttat2812/Interview-Test-Engineer/README.md

     - Find the third largest number in an array.
     - Find the duplicate number in an array.
     - Locate elements in a simple page.
+    - Palindrome.
+    - Ascending/descending order in an array.
     - ...

 17. Handle a page that is applied `lazy loading`.